A submucous cleft palate (SMCP) happens when the roof of the mouth, or palate,

 No surgical repair needed, no speech therapy needed.

 Surgical repair needed, speech therapy needed.

-An SMCP that doesn't affect a child's speech usually is watched carefully by the
+A submucous cleft palate that doesn't affect a child's speech usually is watched

 Kids who have more serious symptoms (like hypernasality or nasal air emissions)

 usually will have their palate corrected with surgery.

 Children with "cleft palate speech" usually benefit from speech-language

 therapy to help correct their speech sound errors.
 Also, an ear, nose, and throat